zhuoxingzhang/zhuoxingzhang.github.io/_pages/about.md

 <!-- 🧠 Short Bio -->
 <h1 id="short-bio">Short Bio</h1>
 <p class="justify">
 &emsp;&emsp;I am currently pursuing a PhD in Computer Science at the University of Auckland since 2023.
 Previously, I was a visiting student at Southwest University during 2019 - 2022.
 Prior to that, I completed an MSc in Software Engineering at Southwest University in 2019 and a BSc in Software Engineering at South-Central Minzu University in 2016.
-My current research specialises in relational database theory with a focus on data normalization techniques and anomaly detection from system logs.<br>
+My current research focuses on relational databases and anomaly detection from system logs.<br>
 &emsp;&emsp;Specifically, my work mainly consists of the following areas:
 </p>